 The Integration Centre Units (ICU) ran by ŽsU, continue to offer a range of intercultural activities in the Sedra TRC and Bira TRCs.
-The spaces are equipped with computers, board games, playing cards, handicrafts, internet, library, etc. In the Bira TRC in July, 742 men participated in ICU activities.
-At the Sedra TRC, 183 people (88 women, 95 men) participated in ICU activities.
+The spaces are equipped with computers, board games, playing cards, handicrafts, internet, library, etc. In the Bira TRC in August, 338 men participated in ICU activities.
+At the Sedra TRC, 171 people (78 women, 93 men) participated in ICU activities.
+IOM staff continued to organize English classes twice a week in the Miral TRC.